 Clarity About Purpose

-Without a clear purpose you have no foundation on which you base decisions, allocate your time, and use your resources.
-You will tend to make choices based on circumstances, pressures, and your mood at the moment.
+Without a clear purpose you have no foundation on which to base decisions, allocate your time, and use your resources.
+Without purpose you will tend to make choices based on circumstances, pressures, and your mood at the moment.

 Purpose always produces passion.
 Nothing energizes like a clear purpose.